blogindex/blogindex.xyz/DEVELOPMENT.md

 ### Docker

-Instructions for bringing up a postgres database via docker will go here
+To stand up the app in docker you can use the docker

 ### Nix